TrueBlocks/trueblocks-core/src/other/migrations/README-v0.25.0.md

 ## Instructions

 In the following instructions, we assume you are working on a Linux installation.
 If you're on a Mac, adjust the paths as needed.
+(For Linux, the main configuration path is `$HOME/.local/share/trueblocks`, for Mac, it's `$HOME/Library/Application Support/TrueBlocks`.)

 ### Before you start